 If you're worried that your child or another child is being abused or put at risk during basketball, it's crucial that you talk to someone.
 The idea of speaking out about abuse or poor practice in a club setting can be daunting as you will most likely feel worried about the impact on you and/or the child but it is imperative that you take action as you will be safeguarding your child, other children and even children who arrive in the future.

-You can visit the report a concern page and view our policies here.
-There is also a page specifically designed for children to help them identify if they need to speak with someone, and who that should be, available here.
+To report a concern, you can can visit the report a concern page and find out more information there.
+We also have a page that has all our safeguarding policies which can be found here. here is also a page specifically designed for children to help them identify if they need to speak with someone, and who that should be, available here.

 If you can’t find the information you’re looking for, or your questions are unanswered, you can contact our team at HQ with any concerns you have and we will do our best answer them, or get in touch with the people who can.

 If you have an urgent query and you believe there is a risk to someone’s safety you can report a concern directly to the NSPCC here.

 How can I support my child in basketball?

 As a parent you have an important role in your child's basketball life.
 Be it from, giving lifts, washing kit and giving words of encouragement court side.
 You can also support their involvement within basketball through fundraising, volunteering at their club, supporting the clubs social media platforms/website or even assisting with funding applications.
 These are all small things that can make a big difference to your child's involvement and also the club your child is at.

 There are also smaller things you can do whilst your child is playing basketball to make a big difference on their enjoyment:

 More information on being positive around your child, please refer to our Basketball England's Code of Ethics & Conduct.

 Other parents seem to be negative towards their child, is there anything I can do?